Workers’ compensation lawyer

-Like in most other states, workers’ comp insurance in Georgia serves two purposes, intended to make things easier for both employees and employers.
-Firstly, it quickly provides benefits to employees who are injured but still need money coming in steadily.
-In return, employers who offer this coverage are protected from personal injury lawsuits from injured workers.
+Workers’ comp insurance serves two purposes: to quickly provide benefits to employees who are injured but still need money coming in steadily and to protect employers from personal injury lawsuits resulting from work injuries.

 At least, that’s how it’s supposed to work.
 But too often, injured workers are denied benefits.
-Insurance companies look for any reason they can to deny the claim so they can increase their profits.
+Insurance companies look for any reason they can deny your claim so they can increase their profits.
 Employers might not file the claim at all in order to save on insurance premiums.

 If your claim is denied, a workers’ compensation lawyer can help you appeal the denial.
 The appeals process may be rather simple to start with, but it can become complicated quickly.
 An experienced workers’ comp attorney can help ensure your claim is not denied unfairly.
-Contact LawyerUp as soon as possible to speak with an experienced workers’ compensation lawyer.
+Search attorneys on LawyerUp as soon as possible to speak with an experienced workers’ compensation lawyer.

 Besides employees of companies with fewer than three employees, there are other workers who are not covered by the Workers’ Compensation Act.
 These include:

 - Federal government employees

 Most injuries that occur due to your performance on your job are covered by workers’ comp insurance.
 This includes gradually onsetting conditions, such as a workplace illness or carpal tunnel syndrome.
 In most cases, workers’ comp does not cover emotional or psychological injuries, unless that condition is caused by a related physical injury.